cam8001/php-xhprof-mamp/README.md

 Instructions:

-- Copy xhprof.so to /Applications/MAMP/bin/php/php5.3.14/lib/php/extensions/no-debug-non-zts-20090626/
+- Copy xhprof.so to /Applications/MAMP/bin/php/php5.x.x/lib/php/extensions/no-debug-non-zts-200xxxxx/ (replacing x with your PHP version and date)
-- Add the following lines to your php.ini (Open MAMP click on File → Edit Template → PHP → PHP 5.3.14 php.ini)
+- Add the following lines to your php.ini (Open MAMP click on File → Edit Template → PHP → PHP 5.x.x php.ini)

 <pre>
 extension=xhprof.so